Python-Markdown/markdown/docs/contributing.md

     library.
 If you do not have PyTidyLib installed, the tests which depend upon it will be skipped.
-Given the difficulty in installing the HTML Tidy library on many systems, you may choose to leave both libraries uninstalled and depend on the Travis server to run those tests when you submit a pull request.
+Given the difficulty in installing the HTML Tidy library on many systems, you may choose to leave both libraries uninstalled and depend on the continuous integration server to run those tests when you submit a pull request.

 The above setup will only run tests against the code in one version of Python.
 However,  Python-Markdown supports multiple versions of Python.
 Therefore, a [tox] configuration is included in the repository, which includes test environments for all supported Python versions, a [Flake8] test environment, and a spellchecker for the documentation.
-While it is generally fine to leave those tests for the Travis server to run when a pull request is submitted, for more advanced changes, you may want to run those tests locally.
+While it is generally fine to leave those tests for the continuous integration server to run when a pull request is submitted, for more advanced changes, you may want to run those tests locally.
 To do so, simply install tox:

 ```sh
 pip install tox